JadLevesque/my-ppmptd/README.md

 Assertion based parsers use gcc's `#assert` directive to produce predicates to match on string literals.
 This is the slowest of the two parser as the preprocessor can be slow at interpretting those.

-File based parsers (ab)use the file system with the deceptively simple `#include __DATE__` as only requirement to call.
+File name based parsers (ab)use the file system with the deceptively simple `#include __DATE__` as only requirement to call.
 This parser is as fast as the slowest part of the files system/storage hardware.
-Qualitative test have been run on an SSD, and it is quite fast.
-Compilation of trivial programs calling upon the file based `__DATE__` parser complete under a second.
+Qualitative tests have been run on an SSD, and it is quite fast.
+Compilation of trivial programs calling upon the file name based `__DATE__` parser complete under a second.

-__Important note__: If the `__DATE__` file based parser is used, an include path must be added to its directory.
+__Important note__: If the `__DATE__` file name based parser is used, an include path must be added to its directory.
 Using the `-idirafter` option is recommended.

 ### Macros defined by the parsers
 - `MY_PPMPTD_TIME_SECONDS`